ToucanToco/weaverbird/docs/_docs/user-interface/substring.md

   of the sustring you want to extract.
 - `Substring ends at character position`: the position of the last character of the sustring you want to extract.
+- `New colum name:` (optional): if you want to give a custom name to the column of results to be created.
+By default, it will be your original column name suffixed by '\_SUBSTR'.

 The character positions are integers that can be either positive (starting at 1 for the first character of the original string) or negative (starting at -1 for